... that Fabulous Furry Robot World

 Jack thought fast.
 100555 was the law making bisexual love mandatory, and he'd been hiding from his listed lovers.
 Now he'd be held until he could be stamped.

 Jack coughed and spat on the asphalt, risking a ticket.
-Something wasn't right because the blond guy was looking at him like he was the handsomest man on earth, when he knew he was the mainstream sort of guy muscular gays didn't go for.
-Ever efficient, the Teddybots rolled to guard positions while the volunteer moved in and embraced him.
-As was the law, a sexual relationship developed, with Jack skillfully pretending to be a responsive partner.
-Things progressed until he was against the wall with his partner mounting him from behind.
-Jack ground his teeth as his body rocked and he was forced to cooperate for the sake of comfort, thinking that when the populist state votes to screw you it really does the job.
+Something wasn't right because the blond guy was looking at him like he was the handsomest man around, when he knew he was the mainstream sort of guy muscular gays didn't go for.
+Ever efficient, the Teddybots rolled to guard positions while the volunteer moved in.
+Jack speculated that when the populist state voted to screw you, it really did the job.

-“Angel, angel,” the Teddybots repeated in unison, and then they shot out hairy tentacles to hold Jack again.
+“Angel, angel,” the Teddybots repeated in unison, and then they shot out hairy tentacles and raced off with Jack.

-His dry tongue choked him and he watched in misery as the glare became a blurred scene.
-It was a robo industrial complex; hulking machines, blocks and cylinders.
-Wheels whirred, and chains, gears and rollers created a rushing din … if it was heaven Teddybots had dreamed it up.
+His dry tongue choked him, and he watched in misery as the glare became a blurred scene.
+It was a robot industrial complex; hulking machines, blocks and cylinders.
+Wheels whirred, and chains, gears and rollers created a rushing din … if it was heaven, Teddybots had dreamed it up.

 Just outside the window, a spotlight shone on an open circle and a Priestbot in vermilion robes of judgment was reading scripture from the preface of a huge leather-bound Record of the Vote.
 Ermine trim framed a hairy face that was nasty rather than cute like the Teddybots.

 Caterpillar-like, the line eased forward, carrying the people toward its end at the Priestbot and the light.
 The window hummed in its frame as the machinery halted with the first man placed in the holy circle.
 After reverently setting the book on a brass altar, the Priestbot fell to his knees in prayer.
-He'd hardly begun when there was a sudden ringing.
-Cha-ching and a huge metal cylinder swung over and knocked the happy man's head off.
-Blood and splintered bone blossomed and spilled like strawberry pulp in front of the Priestbot, and blood was still showering as the line jolted forward with a clank.
+He'd hardly begun when there was a sudden ringing and a huge metal cylinder swung over and knocked the happy man's head off.
 A second person was moved up as the headless body of the first was carried under the floor.

-Although it was a revolting and traumatic sight, it was the absurdity of it that vaporized the residue of Jack's religious beliefs.
-All of his life he'd believed in the Priestbots and heaven, and the reality of it was Cha-ching, Cha-ching - whomp, whomp, whomp - doom, doom, doom.
-All of it totally meaningless cruelty that people must have at one time or another voted into existence so future generations would have happy lives of fake immortality and then be put to death.
-It was too much; he couldn't cope with the reality of death and the loss of immortality.
-Vomit rose and he blacked out.
+Although it was revolting, it was the absurdity of it that vaporized the residue of Jack's religious beliefs.
+All of his life, he'd believed in the Priestbots and heaven, and the reality of it was a death machine.
+All of it was totally meaningless cruelty that people must have at one time or another voted into existence so future generations would have happy lives of fake immortality and then be put to death.
+It was too much; vomit rose, and he blacked out.

 Jack felt positively enlightened or negatively enlightened - it depended on the charge of the gun.
 He smiled as the evangelist turned off the flow.
 “Say, you're Moses Daniel of the Public Church, aren't you?
 I thought I was in the hands of the Priestbots.”